 Fig. 1.7: An Ising model of sparsity level 51% on LB path.
-Green edges are used for positive coefficients which increase the probability of co-appearance, while red edges are for negative which decreases this probability.
+Green edges are for positive coefficients which increases the probability of co-appearance, while red edges are for negative which drop such a probability.
 The width of edge represents the magnitude of coefficients.
 Despite that the signs of coefficients are almost opposite compared with Gaussian graphical models, the sparsity patterns in these models are qualitatively similar.